Ted is a Founder and Managing Partner of ClearPoint Strategy and leads the sales and marketing teams.

 Hospitals face unique challenges with budgeting today.
 There is an increasing emphasis on lean healthcare, which according to the Lean Enterprise Institute, “maximize[s] customer value while minimizing waste.”
 But putting that practice into action isn’t simple!

-To help out, we’ve scoured the web for some of the best hospital budgeting tips—we’ve paraphrased and rounded them up here.
+To help you create a competitive advantage, we’ve scoured the web for some of the best hospital budgeting tips—we’ve paraphrased and rounded them up here.
 (The four articles we’ve pulled these tips from are excellent—but we’d love to add more to this list!
 If you have any great budgeting tips from your hospital or healthcare group, tweet us @clearpointstrat or drop us a line!)

 Hospital budgeting is crucial to the annual performance of an health institution.
 Hospitals generally budget on an annually basis, so it's important they get it right to set the standard for the upcoming year.
 There are multiple ways to go about hospital budgeting, but these are the 11 tips we believe are critical to maintain and grow your hospital.